 Where To Buy Konjac Noodles

 The best place to source konjac noodles is in an Asian market.
-Some health food stores will also carry this type of food since it's a diet staple.
+Some health food stores will also carry this type of food.
 But for more variety, the local Japanese or Chinese grocer or an online shop are the best bets.
 Most of the noodles come dry, though sometimes they are kept fresh in a sealed package with water.

 Because these noodles are made mostly of water, the shelf life isn't as long as other varieties.
 Keep dry and in a dark, cool pantry until ready to use.
 Most konjac noodles will need to be cooked within a year of purchasing.
 Wet-stored noodles need to be eaten sooner, and once cooked, this food should be consumed within days.